DHTMLX/gantt-docs/data/desktop/loading.md

 Loading Task Dates
 ---------------------

+###Setting task schedule

-There are three ways to define task schedule in the data feed:
+There are three ways to define a schedule for a task in the data feed:

 - start_date + duration
 - start date + end_date